Same Sex Relationships

 Our Expertise →

 Director David Allison is renowned for his expertise in advising same sex couples.
-He is chair of the LGBT committee of the International Academy of Family Lawyers, and is a member of the Sexual Orientation and Gender Identity Network of the American Bar Association (International Section) and the UK & Ireland LGBT Family Law Institute.
+He is chair of the Gender Identity and Sexuality committee of the International Academy of Family Lawyers, and is a member of the UK & Ireland LGBT Family Law Institute.

 If you are thinking about entering into a same sex marriage or if you have any questions about the legal implications of your same sex relationship, please contact David for an informal chat.